spier/docx2gfm/README.md

 # docx to github-flavored-markdown converter

 When creating blog posts, we typically create them as a google doc, to make collaboration on the content easier.
-Before publishing the post to [underthehood.meltwater.com](https://underthehood.meltwater.com/) we need to convert the google doc to [github-flavored-markdown](https://guides.github.com/features/mastering-markdown/), as that is what our jekyll-based blog uses.
+Before publishing the post to [underthehood.meltwater.com][uth] we need to convert the google doc to [github-flavored-markdown][gfm], as that is what our jekyll-based blog uses.

 This step is tedious, and some parts are error-prone.